-The Allison Library (formerly the Regent Carey Library) has approximately 150,000 items (books, microfiche, microfilms, video tapes, CDs, DVDs, and audio tapes).
+The Allison Library has approximately 150,000 items (books, microfiche, microfilms, video tapes, CDs, DVDs, and audio tapes).
 The library holds partial or full runs of 900 periodicals, of which 380 subscriptions are current.

 The main strengths of the book collection are in biblical studies, congregational and pastoral studies, and Protestant thought.